The Commitee of the German Society whishes all new and returning students an excellent start into the new academic year.

 Since Britain’s withhdrawal from the European Union. we have renewed our committment to promote the mutual understanding and relationship between the UK and its European allies.
 Through partnerships with public and private bodies including the German Embassy in the UK, we offer cultural, social, academic and career-oriented event for members and non-members alike.
 With membership open to everyone, our reach goes far beyond LSE.

 Whether you are an undergraduate or a graduate student, you will have the opportunity to put your ideas into practice and contribute to our success.
 We have a great team that is always open for your contribution.

 LSE German Symposium

 The Society’s flagship event is the annual LSE German Symposium.
-Initiated in 1998 by German LSE students, the German Symposium has become an important date in the university’s calendar amd will be held for the 20th time in 2021.
+Initiated in 1998 by German LSE students, the German Symposium has become an important date in the university’s calendar and will be held for the 21st time in 2022.

 During the keynote speeches, discussion panels and intimate events we will examine current issues that are relevant to Britain, Germany and their roles in Europe and the world.
-Over the years, we have consitently attracted renowned politicians, executives and academic to speak at the Symposium including Dr. Angela Merkel, Dr. Ursula von der Leyen and Olaf Scholz.
+Over the years, we have consistently attracted renowned politicians, executives and academic to speak at the Symposium including Dr. Angela Merkel, Dr. Ursula von der Leyen, Tony Blair and Olaf Scholz.

-The 20th LSE German Symposium will take place under the guiding motto “New Beginnings”.
-We will take COVID-19 not only as an opportunity to discuss the drastic changes of the pandemic but most importantly to explore how decision-makers in politics and business can react more effectively in future and create more resilient systems to deal with radical uncertainty.
+The 21st LSE German Symposium will take place under the guiding motto “Navigating Transitions”.
+We will take COVID-19 not only as an opportunity to discuss the drastic changes of the pandemic but most importantly to explore how we can rethink political and economic rulebooks to overcome the deficits it has exposed in our society and emerge from the pandemic stronger than before.